csec1/csec1.github.io/_posts/2025-08-10-cybersecurity-in-ai-and-ml-design.md

 The Attack Surface is Broader Than You Think
 Let’s break down some critical vulnerability points in a typical ML lifecycle:

-1. Data Poisoning
+1. Data Poisoning:
 This occurs when adversaries manipulate the training data to bias model behavior.
 In supervised learning systems, even a small percentage of poisoned data can lead to targeted misclassifications.

 Example: An attacker injects mislabeled images into a facial recognition dataset so their own face is always classified as a trusted user.

 Mitigation: Differential privacy, robust training algorithms, and data provenance tracking are key here — but rarely implemented in practice.

-2. Model Inversion and Extraction
+2. Model Inversion and Extraction:
 Attackers can query a model and reconstruct training data or reverse-engineer model parameters.
 This is especially problematic in API-based ML services.

 Example: Membership inference attacks can determine whether a particular data point was in the training set — a privacy nightmare for healthcare or legal applications.

 Mitigation: Model hardening techniques like output obfuscation, regularization, and limiting query access can reduce this risk.

-3. Adversarial Inputs at Inference Time
+3. Adversarial Inputs at Inference Time:
 Adversarial examples — subtly modified inputs that cause misclassification — are perhaps the most well-known ML vulnerability.
 This is a live issue in image recognition, NLP, and even LLMs.

 Example: A stop sign with a few stickers is misclassified as a speed limit sign by an autonomous vehicle.

 Mitigation: Defensive distillation, adversarial training, and input validation can help, but again, there's no silver bullet.

-4. Supply Chain Risks in ML Ops
+4. Supply Chain Risks in ML Ops:
 ML systems increasingly rely on open-source code, third-party models, and pre-trained embeddings.
 Each of these components introduces supply chain risks.

 Example: A compromised pre-trained model downloaded from a public repo contains a backdoor that activates under certain inputs.

 Mitigation: Cryptographic signing of models, rigorous dependency auditing, and sandboxing third-party code are a start — yet rare in ML workflows.

-5. Model Misuse and Prompt Injection in Generative AI With the rise of large language models and diffusion systems, new threat vectors like prompt injection, jailbreaking, and output leaking emerge.
+5. Model Misuse and Prompt Injection in Generative AI:
+With the rise of large language models and diffusion systems, new threat vectors like prompt injection, jailbreaking, and output leaking emerge.

 Example: An attacker crafts a prompt that bypasses safety filters and triggers a harmful or biased output.